 So thats a safe way to drill as well.
 Flooding bathrooms is messy and expensive.

-Step 10: This 30 second video from 365drills about Porsadrill shows what to do
+This 30 second video gives a little insight into what to do

 And this is the finished result